Ghanaian Dry Bofrot Recipe

 Plain flour

-I also use this for puff pastries like Nigerian Buns, Puff Puff, and Flat Chin Chin!
+I also use plain flour for other puff pastries, such as Nigerian Buns, Puff Puff, and Flat Chin Chin!

 Yeast